History of Finance Proves: Your “Gut” is Mostly Wrong | Wealthsimple

 —Warren Buffett in 1997 Shareholders letter

 You'll also want to make sure to maintain the target balance of investments in your portfolio.
 When stock prices are up, you shift to other investments; when stocks are down and bonds are up, you should shift some money back to stocks — all to make sure that your investments are properly diversified.
-At Wealthsimple we automatically rebalance all portfolios to maintain the desired mix of equity and bond ETFs.
+At Wealthsimple we automatically rebalance all portfolios to maintain the desired mix of passive funds.
 The perfect balance will help investors stay focused on their long-term goals, and hopefully get there a little faster.

 Wealthsimple makes smart investing simple and affordable.